gtiosclub/rails-site/app/assets/tutorials/home.md

 # [CLICK HERE FOR TUTORIALS](tutorials)
 ## Announcements

-We just finished the entire Calculator tutorial, so go ahead and finish that at the link above.

-The next two weeks we have AirWatch and StateFarm coming for lectures, both 6PM at CCB 347
+StateFarm has cancelled the 2/18 event.
+We're resuming normal meeting plans with Notes Tutorial hosted on MakeSchool.

 - 2/11 AirWatch Lecture: Debugging with breakpoints and Memory debugger
-- 2/18 StateFarm Lecture: AutoLayout and Constraints
+- <strike>2/18 StateFarm Lecture: AutoLayout and Constraints</strike>**CANCELLED**  => normal meeting instead

 At these events there will be awesome food!
 TINDRUM!
 Food will be available on a first come first serve basis, and there's only enough for 50 people.